iwillig/databog/docs/001-introduction.md

 # Introduction

-TODO This is still inspirational
+TODO This is still inspirational.
+Using a document first approach.

 This document is a collection of essays and tutorials about building data driven APIs.
 It covers REST, GraphQL and more.
+Included in this project is a tool called databog.
+Its similar to pandoc, but for APIs and data modeling, and validation

 Included in the project are a collection of tools for parsing OpenAPI and GraphQL schemas and working with them.

 With Databog you can write an API in GraphQL, start a command line server and have a working GraphQL or REST API in seconds.
 Databog will